 Ability to Monitor Effectiveness of Remedy: This alternative employs physical barriers (cap of the entire landfill and fence) and soil removal (excavation and consolidation of contaminated soils excavated from the APCs outside of the landfill footprint).
 The effectiveness of the physical barriers can be assessed based on the condition of the barriers, whether they are damaged, or whether other factors are affecting their physical condition.
 The ability to monitor the effectiveness of Alternative 5 is considered excellent.

-Ability to Obtain Approvals and Coordinate with Other Agencies: While a cap is commonly used for closing solid waste landfills, this alternative will involve significant disturbance and destruction of wetlands, grading and shaping to compensate the flood storage capacity loss due to the cap, and capping the entire 140-acre landfill.
+Ability to Obtain Approvals and Coordinate with Other Agencies: While a cap is commonly used for closing solid waste landfills, this alternative will involve significant disturbance and temporary loss of wetlands, grading and shaping to compensate the flood storage capacity loss due to the cap, and capping the entire 140-acre landfill.
 In addition, coordination with the USFWS will be required to construct the cap within the GSNWR.
 It is anticipated that the ability to obtain approval to implement Alternative 5 and to coordinate with other agencies will be moderate.

-Availability of Off-Site Treatment, Storage, and Disposal Services and Capacity: This alternative does not involve off-Site treatment, storage, or disposal, so Alternative 5 will have excellent compliance with this criterion.
+Availability of Off-Site Treatment, Storage, and Disposal Services and Capacity: This alternative does not involve off-Site treatment, storage, or disposal (with the exception of off-site disposal of contaminated soil and surface debris in Alternative 5b), so Alternative 5 will rank high under this criterion.

 Availability of Necessary Equipment and Specialists: Caps, soil excavation, and Site controls (i.e., fence) are common technologies.
-It is anticipated that the ability to obtain the necessary equipment and personnel is excellent.
+It is anticipated that the ability to obtain the necessary equipment and personnel is high.

 Availability of Prospective Technology: Caps, soil excavation, and Site controls (i.e., fence) are common technologies.
-It is anticipated that the ability to obtain the necessary materials to construct and implement them is excellent.
+It is anticipated that the ability to obtain the necessary materials to construct and implement them is high.

 6.5.7 Cost